jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 Create an input spike train to pass to the network.
 There are 200 time steps to simulate across 784 input neurons, i.e., the input originally has dimensions of :math:`200 \times 784`.

-However, neural nets typically process data in minibatches.
-In snnTorch, we use time-first dimensionality:
+However, neural nets typically process data in minibatches. snnTorch, uses time-first dimensionality:

 [:math:`time \times batch\_size \times feature\_dimensions`]

-So ‘unsqueeze’ the input along ``dim=1`` to indicate we have ‘one batch’ of data.
+So ‘unsqueeze’ the input along ``dim=1`` to indicate ‘one batch’ of data.
 The dimensions of this input tensor must be 200 :math:`\times` 1 :math:`\times` 784: